xtexx/central/README.md

 [packwiz bootstrap URL](https://git.pub.solar/xtex/xtex-mp-pack-staging/raw/branch/main/pack.toml) | [MultiMC / PrismLauncher Pack](https://xtex.envs.net/xmpp/XMPP-staging.zip)

+> Note that you may need to restart the game twice to apply latest updates when using PrismLauncher 9.4+.

 ### Dev: packwiz installer

 > Using this bootstrap URL means your client will always be in sync with the latest development branch **at your own risk**.